ChantzD/gator/README.md

 A CLI RSS feed aggregator written in Go.
 Gator lets you register users, subscribe to RSS feeds, aggregate posts on a schedule, and browse the latest content — all from your terminal.

+NOTE: This README was produced with the help of AI -- this was mainly done to assist with formatting and making it look pretty.
+All of the content has been thoroughly vetted.

 ---

 ## Dependencies